 BUT HOW DOES IT WORK?

 That’s a great question and at this point we don’t have really definitive answers.
-There is some really interesting neuroscientific theories about how EFT and other EP interventions work, but I’m no neuroscientist so I don’t do it any justice when I try to explain it, but here’s what I can gather with my non-scientist brain.
+There are some really interesting neuroscientific theories about how EFT and other EP interventions work, scroll down to watch the videos of Bob Schwartz and Michael DeMolina, two licensed therapists from ACEP discuss three of those theories below.

-For a great discussion on the neuroscience of EFT between two people that actually know what they’re talking about check out this great video series!
+For a great discussion on the neuroscience of EFT between two people that understand neuroscience and psychology check out this great video series from ACEP!

 There are a variety of ways to learn EFT.
 If you’re looking to get your feet wet, I suggest beginning with the FREE EFT tutorial at EmoFree.com co-written by Gary and Tina Craig.
-While the basics of EFT are easy to learn and apply to oneself, getting to the deep roots of our unresolved emotional problems is best undertaken with someone that has developed professional level skills.
-Those dealing with very severe trauma, serious disorders of thought and mental health diagnoses are most certainly safest working with a licensed mental health professional trained in EFT.
+While the basics of EFT are easy to learn and apply to oneself, getting to the deep roots of our unresolved emotional problems is best undertaken with someone that has developed skills at a professional level.
+Those dealing with very severe trauma such as PTSD serious disorders of thought and mental health diagnoses are most certainly safest working with a licensed mental health professional trained in EFT.
+If you’re not sure if you need licensed professional help or not, feel free to contact me and I can help you sort that out and refer you to an appropriate practitioner if you need one.